So you’ve sent out a BackerKit survey. Now what?

 At the end of the day, you want as many backers to answer your surveys as possible.

 There’s nothing more frustrating than trying to place an order with your manufacturer without knowing exactly how many items you have to order.

 Here’s a list of steps you can take to ensure your survey completion rate is as high as possible.

 On average, 70% to 75% of surveys in BackerKit are filled out within the first three to five days.
 That’s great.
 But what about the remainder?

-Success manager Anna Walsemann says that higher completion rates are driven by creator communication.
+Success manager Anna Walsemann says higher completion rates are driven by creator communication.
 “The more communicative the creators are – the more they post on their campaign page about their timeline and so on – the stronger the conversion is for surveys,” she says.
-“As long as backers know to expect a survey, they’ll usually keep an eye out on their email inboxes.”
+“As long as backers know to expect a survey, they’ll usually keep an eye out in their email inboxes.”

 Invite Swiftly and Update Often